 FACULTY/STAFF REPORTING CRIME AS CAMPUS SECURITY AUTHORITY

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act final rule of November 1, 1999 designates certain members of the university community as Campus Security Authorities.
 This group includes but is not limited to: a dean of students who oversees student housing, a student center, or student extra-curricular activities; or a director of athletics, team coach, or a faculty adviser to a student group.
-The following are probably not campus security authorities: a single teaching faculty member (other than an adviser to a student group); or a physician in a campus health center or a counselor in a counseling center whose only responsibility is to provide care to students; or campus clerical staff.
+The following are probably not campus security authorities: a single teaching faculty member (other than an adviser to a student group); or a counselor in a counseling center whose only responsibility is to provide care to students; or campus clerical staff.

 According to federal law, the University Police is required to report statistics concerning the occurrence of certain criminal offenses reported to the University Police or any Campus Security Authority.
 If you are a Campus Security Authority, click here to report a crime statistic.

-The criminal offenses that we are required to report are murder/non-negligent manslaughter; negligent manslaughter; sex offenses (forcible and non-forcible); robbery; aggravated assault; burglary; motor vehicle theft; arson; liquor law violations; drug violations; and/or illegal weapons possession.
+The criminal offenses that we are required to report are murder/non-negligent manslaughter; negligent manslaughter; sex offenses (forcible and non-forcible); robbery; aggravated assault; burglary; motor vehicle theft; arson; domestic violence; dating violence; stalking; hate crime; liquor law violations; drug violations; and/or illegal weapons possession.
 We are required to report offenses that occur on campus, in residence facilities, in non-campus property utilized by the institution and on public property adjacent to the campus.